 Meet Our Officers

-To coordinate activities, FGLS elects three dedicated officers.
+To coordinate activities, FGLS elects dedicated officers.

 Treasurer: Dr Geraldine Horan